m1k1o/neko/README.md

 This is by no means a fully featured clone of rabbit.
 The client has no concept of other peers.
 It has bugs, but for the most part it works.
 I'm not sure what the future holds for this.
 If I continue to use it and like it, I'll probably keep pushing updates to it.
 I'd be happy to accept PRs for any improvements.

 ### Why n.eko?
-I like cats, I'm a weeb/nerd, I own the domain [n.eko.moe](https://n.eko.moe/) and I love the logo /shrug
+I like cats (Neko is the Japanese word for cat), I'm a weeb/nerd, I own the domain [n.eko.moe](https://n.eko.moe/) and I love the logo /shrug

 ### Super easy mode setup
 1. Head on to [Digital Ocean](https://digitalocean.com/) and create an account